After extensive collaboration with parents, staff and Old Boys, the School Council has released Our Strategy,

 Churchie’s mission is ‘The making of men’, which aims to develop young men of good character, strong intellect and generous spirit who will move confidently into the global community and who will use their talents and gifts to lead and serve others.

-We achieve our mission by pursing balance across Churchie’s founding tenets of academic excellence, spiritual awareness, personal growth and service.
+We achieve our mission by pursuing balance across Churchie’s founding tenets of academic excellence, spiritual awareness, personal growth and service.

 As an organisation with over 100 years of tradition, we value: